polyfy/polylith/readme.md

   (str "Hello " name "!!"))
 ```

-We can verify that the tool recognises the change by running the `diff` command:
+We can verify that the tool recognises the change by running the `diff` command, which will give us this output:
 ```
 components/user/src/se/example/user/core.clj
 ```